What is Zarontin Oral Solution and how is it used?

 - have any other medical conditions

-- If you become pregnant while taking ZARONTIN, talk to your healthcare provider about registering with the North American Antiepiieptic Drug (NAAED) Pregnancy Registry.
-The purpose of this registry is to collect information about the safety of antiepiieptic drugs during pregnancy.
+- If you become pregnant while taking ZARONTIN, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
+The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.
 You can enroll in this registry by calling 1-888-233-2334.

 - are breast-feeding or plan to breast-feed.
 It is not known if ZARONTIN can pass into breast milk.
 You and your healthcare provider should decide how you will feed your baby while you take ZARONTIN.